Batwa People: History, Height, Language, Food & more

-Who are the Batwa in Uganda?
+Who are the Batwa People in Uganda?

 The Batwa people are one of the oldest surviving indigenous tribes in kisoro, kanungu, bundibugyo in Africa.
 They live high in the mountain forests, straddling several east African countries.
 The Batwa are now called conservation refugees, as governments scramble to cope with the pressures of population growth and climate change.

-The Batwa are believed to have migrated from the Ituri forest of the democratic republic of Congo in search of wild animals to hunt hence, kisoro literally meaning the area occupied by wild animals.
+The Batwa people Uganda are believed to have migrated from the Ituri forest of the democratic republic of Congo in search of wild animals to hunt hence, kisoro literally meaning the area occupied by wild animals.
 The Batwa live in small huts mainly made from sticks and grass and number 6,700 per a 2014 estimate by the Uganda bureau of statistics.

 Why were the Batwa pygmies removed from their forest homes?